IBM System/360 architecture: Byte-aligned operands

-On some models, e,g., the S/360-85, the alignment requirements for some problem-state instructions were relaxed.
+On some models, e.g., the S/360-85, the alignment requirements for some problem-state instructions were relaxed.
 There is no mechanism to turn off this feature, and programs depending on receiving a program check type 6 (alignment) on those instructions must be modified.

 Decimal arithmetic

 The decimal arithmetic feature provides instructions that operate on packed decimal data.
 A packed decimal number has 1-31 decimal digits followed by a 4-bit sign.
 All of the decimal arithmetic instructions except PACK and UNPACK generate a Data exception if a digit is not in the range 0-9 or a sign is not in the range A-F.

 Direct Control

-The Direct ControlPoOps feature provides six external signal lines and an 8-bit data path to/from storage.
+The Direct Control feature provides six external signal lines and an 8-bit data path to/from storage.

 Floating-point arithmetic

 The floating-point arithmetic feature provides 4 64-bit floating point registers and instructions to operate on 32 and 64 bit hexadecimal floating point numbers.
 The 360/85 and 360/195 also support 128 bit extended precision floating point numbers.